Moving to a better place

 • No structural wall or ceiling hacking unless separately quoted

-• No rewiring or electrical rectification unless separately scoped
+• No rewiring or electrical rectification unless separately quoted

 • No asbestos or toxic waste handling